SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 Division has authorized bonus pay for the agent or team that obtains a viable sample of”Bob," with double bonuses for a living specimen.

-Accessing: I6 Snare nliessJ > “Humanism
+Accessing: I6 Snare nliessJ > "Humanism
 Hates: Tell only to bioscanned crew.

 subsequently manylawsprotectingone'spossessions.